 Should you floss before or after you brush?
 It probably matters most that you floss properly every day, but officially, you should floss prior to brushing.
 It makes sense if you think about it, flossing can dislodge food particles that were stuck between teeth.
 Brushing afterward allows you to clear all of those particles away.
 Conversely, if you brush first then floss, those particles stick around.

 Did you know that there are different types of floss you can use?
 If struggling with regular floss is too frustrating or you have braces, you may want to consider one of the alternatives.

-We’re all familiar with the traditional type of stringed floss.
-However, there are several subtypes of regular floss, including waxed floss, unwaxed floss, and even flavored floss!
+We’re all familiar with traditional stringed floss, but there are several subtypes available, including waxed floss, unwaxed floss, and even flavored floss!